 Happily being made of naturally odour-resistant wool makes this fact largely irrelevant when applied to its winter socks.
-Not too expensive and very soft, these might do just as well for padding about the office as racing at weekend.
+Not too expensive and very soft, these might do just as well for padding about the office as racing at the weekend.

 Café du Cycliste Striped Cycling Socks